 The Confraternity Library is housed at our office at 27 Blackfriars Road, London SE1, just south of Blackfriars Bridge (click here for how to find us).
-It is available for consultation when the office is open, and at other times by prior arrangement with the Secretary.
+It is available for consultation when the office is open, and at other times by prior arrangement with the General Manager.
 The office is always open on Thursdays between 11.00 a.m. and 3.00 p.m., and at some other times, so it is worth a phone call to the office if you cannot visit on a Thursday.
 The Library of the Confraternity of Pilgrims to Rome is also held at 27 Blackfriars Road.

 The catalogue database – which includes a complete index to the CSJ Bulletin – has been searchable on-line since 1 March 2006.

 We have recently (April 2017) installed new software for the Library Catalogue site because the original was interfering with the functionality of the main site.It should be easy to use if you follow the instructions on the site, but if you have any particular problems, please do let us know at office*csj.org.uk (replace * with @).